mc0re/piff-library/README.md

 Start with `PiffWriter.WriteHeader()`.
 A helper method `PiffWriter.GetDuration()` might also come handy.

+Use `PiffReader.GetTrackId()` to retrieve the track IDs from the data and put it into `PiffManifest`.

 Use `PiffReader.GetFragmentSequenceNumber()` to make sure the fragments come in increasing sequence order.

 Finalize the file with `PiffWriter.WriteFooter()`.

 ## Known issues

+The library is designed for streams having 1 video (H.264) and 1 audio (AAC-L) track.

-The reading part is rudimentary, only to allow for certain functionality.
+The reading part is rudimentary, only to allow for required functionality.

-The library does produce the correct file for a certain manifest, but not for any manifest.
-So far the problem stays unresolved.